aarpon/hrm_docs/docs/user/step2_MeasuredPsf.rst

 |DistilledPsfFileSelection1|

-browse for the distilled PSF appropriate for the channel(s) your image contains.
+browse for the distilled PSF appropriate for the channel(s) of the image.

 |DistilledPsfFileSelectionBrowse|

-Select your file of choice and click close.
+Choose the PSF fileS and click close.
 Repeat for all channels.

 |DistilledPsfFileSelection2|